Dance therapy: American Dance Therapy Association

 American Dance Therapy Association (ADTA) was founded in 1966 in order to uphold high standards throughout dance therapy.
-The ADTA was created by Marian Chace, the first president of the ADTA, and other pioneers in dance movement.
+The ADTA was created by Marian Chace, the first president of the ADTA, Elissa Queyquep White, Claire Schmais, and other pioneers in dance movement.
 Along with setting standards for which therapists must attain to become licensed therapists, ADTA keeps an updated registry of all movement/dance therapists who have met ADTA's standards.
 In addition, ADTA also publishes the American Journal of Dance Therapy and sponsors annual professional conferences.
 According to the ADTA, movement is considered to be a language which allows our body. mind, and spirit to communicate.
 There are recorded webinars that you can watch at any point in time that can educate and give you more knowledge about the dance therapy field.
 Along with this, there are also live webinars that you can purchase which allow you to receive a deeper education about how you can use dance therapy in your daily life.

 Association for Dance Movement Psychotherapy, United Kingdom

 The Association for Dance Movement Psychotherapy, United Kingdom (ADMP UK) was one of the first organizations established to regulate the field of dance therapy.
 ADMP UK accredits therapists and oversees that all regulations are followed.
-This association is working vigorously to promote dance throughout the UK and other countries, as well as collaborating with other art therapy organizations.
+The association actively promotes dance in the UK and other countries, and collaborates with other art therapy organizations.
 The ADMP UK is providing dance therapy to the community which can be done individually or in group sessions.
 They use Dance Movement Psychotherapy (DMP), which explains how body movement is a key instrument of expression and communication, throughout these sessions.
 DMP can support trust within the relationships in your life, the potential for you to physically and spiritually grow within yourself, and the discovery of who you truly are.

-European Association of Dance Movement Therapy
+European Association Dance Movement Therapy

 The European Association of Dance Movement Therapy is an umbrella association which represents national professional bodies for Dance Movement Therapy in Europe.
 It represents members in Germany, Greece, Hungary, Italy, Latvia, Netherlands, Poland, Russia, Spain and the UK; with partial members in Austria, Czech Republic, Finland, France, Switzerland, Ukraine and associate members in Croatia, Cyprus, Denmark, Israel, Portugal, Romania and Sweden.
 Their mission statement is to work extremely hard to continue the development of dance therapy and the legal recognition of this practice.
 This association aims to exchange ideas and collaborate with other countries about dance therapy.